Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Iterated penalty method

 Then, by triangle inequality and~\eqref{eq:ipm-first-2} and applying~\eqref{eq:ipm-first-5} we arrive at

 Since $z_h \in X_h$ with $\tr(z_h)=\tr(g_h)$ was arbitrary, this implies

-Note that we have $\tr(g_h) = \tr(I_h(g))$ with operator $I_h \colon H^1(\Omega)^d\to X_h$ as in Assumption~\ref{assumpt:corSZ}; see~Proposition~\ref{prop:SV-op} for the existence of $I_h$.
-Now, to remove the constraints on the test function we proceed as in the proof of Theorem~\ref{thm:quasiopt-mixed}.
+Note that we have $\tr(g_h) = \tr(\Pi_h(g))$ with Fortin operator $\Pi_h \colon H^1(\Omega)^d\to X_h$ as in Assumption~\ref{assumpt:Fortin}; see~Proposition~\ref{prop:SV-op} for the existence of $\Pi_h$.
+Now, to remove the constraint on the function in the infimum we proceed as in the proof of Theorem~\ref{thm:quasiopt-mixed}.
 For arbitrary $v_h \in X_h$ we consider